 State-Specific Licensing Rules

 The requirement for a special driver's license or endorsements can vary significantly from one state to another.
 In states like California, any recreational vehicle over 40 feet in length requires an A or B license, while a standard valid driver's license is adequate in many other states for most RV types.
 Certain states also demand additional endorsements for RVs that carry more than a specified number of passengers or meet specific gross combined weight rating (GCWR) thresholds.
-It's essential to review local DMV guidelines or consult with RV legal experts in the state where you plan to drive or transport your RV to ensure compliance with all licensing requirements.
+It's essential to review local DMV guidelines or consult with RV legal experts in the state where you plan to drive your campervan to ensure compliance with all licensing requirements.

-International RV Transport Licensing
+International Hauling Licensing

 Documentation is crucial when crossing borders with an RV.
 Keep your special license documents handy, ensure your vehicle registration is updated, and have comprehensive insurance coverage that includes international travel.
 Customs requirements can involve declarations regarding multiple vehicles, personal effects, and proof of ownership.
 Confirm the specific requirements for each country before embarking on your journey, as non-compliance can result in fines or delays.